passworks/passworks-ruby/README.md

 ## Documentation

-If you want to propagate campaign data changes to it's respective passes, issue a merge call to the campaign object:
+If you want to propagate campaign data changes to it's respective passes, issue a merge POST to the campaign object:

 ```
 campaign.merge